Short Answer

 Contract Snapshot

-This market resolves to YES if Scottie Scheffler wins the golf grand slam (Masters, PGA Championship, U.S. Open, and Open Championship) in a single year before January 1, 2028.
-If the grand slam is not completed by that date, the market resolves to NO. The market opened on May 24, 2025, and will close early upon the event's occurrence or by January 1, 2028, at 10:00 AM EST, with payouts 30 minutes after closing.
+This market resolves to Yes if Scottie Scheffler wins the golf Grand Slam (Masters, PGA Championship, U.S. Open, and Open Championship) in a single year before January 1, 2028.
+If he does not achieve this by the deadline, the market resolves to No, closing by January 1, 2028, 10:00 AM EST. The market will close and expire early if the Grand Slam event occurs.

 Available Contracts